 .
 Learn more.

-Company success not just creation
+Company growth and success.
+Not just creation

 We don’t just focus on creating companies—that’s the “easier” part.
 We focus on helping new companies succeed via various entrepreneurial supports and resources.
 The evidence our approach is working is demonstrated by the fact we have 100 research driven spin-offs still operational.
 Learn more about UAlberta's entrepreneurship supports and services.